cell-labs/cellscript-metadata/README.md

 # cell-cli
-cell-cli is a wrapper of `ckb-cli` with features for Cell Script.
+cell-cli is a shell wrapper of [`ckb-cli`](https://github.com/nervosnetwork/ckb-cli) with features for Cell Script.

+# Usage

+TODO